akhilas0812-spec/akhilas0812-spec/README.md

 </p>

 ## About Me
-I'm an enthusiastic **Computer Science Engineering student**, passionate about **AI, web development, and intelligent automation**.
+I'm an enthusiastic **CSE student**, passionate about **AI, web development, and intelligent automation**.
 I love building real projects, exploring modern AI systems, and understanding how large-scale applications are designed.

 ✨ **What I'm focusing on right now:**
 - Currently working on AI Agents, LLMs, and SLM-based applications
-- Diving deeper into Java, Spring Boot & React
 - Actively looking for **internships, fresher roles, and industry collaborations**
 - 🎯 Goal: Build impactful AI-driven applications & grow as a software engineer